InteractiveComputerGraphics/splashsurf/README.md

 ## Output file formats

-Currently, only VTK files are supported for output.
+Currently, only VTK and OBJ formats are supported to store the reconstructed surface meshes.

 ## All command line options